 Until very recently I had only one spiralizer.
-My husband and I bought it on a whim as we were driving across the country and after having raw noodles at a raw shop in St. Petersburg, FL.
-We were so impressed with the noodles that we made the investment, right then and there.
+I bought it on a whim as I was driving across the country and after having raw noodles at a raw shop in St. Petersburg, FL.
+I was so impressed with the noodles that I made the investment, right then and there.
 I've been mostly satisfied with this gadget, but I've always wondered in the back of my mind, "but what if I want smaller noodles?"

 Now that I feel like I'm officially a seasoned raw foodie (though still learning heaps everyday) and now that I have acquired a second, and qualitatively different, spiralizer, I feel like I can actually make a recommendation that I feel good about.

 There are far more pros than cons and for this reason I do recommend this product.
 I use it often and I will continue to use it even though I have a new spiralizer that I like more.
 The reason is because the two spiralizers perform different tasks, and they each perform them well, though I currently prefer the tasks of the other slicer (below)

 - This spiralizer is great for big noodles, ribbons, and slices.

 - It is great for many different shapes and sizes of veggies and is very sturdy.

 - It is easy to take apart and clean.